The Static Heavy Quark-Antiquark Potential within String Theory in Arbitrary Stationary Backgrounds: The quark- potential in the Rindler-AdS space

-There are two branches of the potential, of which the upper one is unphysical.
-Beyond some critical distance, where the potential energy of our string configuration equals that of a free quark pair, our string ansatz is no longer energetically favorable and the confinement-deconfinement phase transition occurs.
-It happens at a special relation between the position of the string turning point $\xi_m$ and the value of the acceleration $a_c$ (or the AdS radius $\R$).
-Namely, it happens at $\xi_m = 3/(\pi a_c) = 3\R/\pi$ with temperature $T_{\dec} = (\pi/3) \TH = a_c/6$, that is depicted by a red dashed line in the contour plots in Fig.~\ref{fig:Rindler:2D}.
-Note that it is slightly higher (the factor is $\approx 1.05$) than the horizon temperature $\TH$, which is depicted by a second dashed line in Fig.~\ref{fig:Rindler:2D}.
+that is depicted by a red dashed line in the contour plots in Fig.~\ref{fig:Rindler:2D}.
+Note that it is slightly higher (the factor is $\approx 1.05$) than the horizon temperature $\TH$, which is depicted by a black/white line in Fig.~\ref{fig:Rindler:2D}.